 could involve using the owl-ear bags separately or stacked one on top of

-using the Velcro attachments of the vice-grip bag can be placed on top of
+using the Velcro attachments of the vise-grip bag can be placed on top of

 admit that their customers are continually coming up with new combinations and